openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 Running this code will install all of the dependencies for you automatically:

 `curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-packages.sh | bash -`
+(If you receive a message, especially with a pre-flashed board, about no sudo command, run "apt-get install sudo" first and then run the code ^^above)

 You will see some colorful screens go by such as the screenshot below: